What is the application process?

 What can I expect from my student who recently returned from studying abroad?

 Keep in mind that regardless of the length of time spent abroad, students sometimes experience some discomfort with family, friends and surroundings upon their return.
-Life at home has moved on while they were away and they may feel a little out of place while trying to re-adjust.
-Additionally, the student has grown and changed in a way that is different from his or her peers, and can find that change difficult to explain and understand.
+Life at home has moved on while they were away, and they may feel a little out of place while trying to readjust.
+Additionally, the student has grown and changed in a way that is different from his or her peers.
+Some students may find this change difficult to explain and understand.
 This is called "reverse culture shock" and parents are encouraged to be aware of these re-entry feelings.

-Students can contact ISA or their university study abroad office to learn about ways to handle re-entry issues, to in international education , or to share their experiences with other students.
+Students can contact ISA or their university study abroad office to learn about ways to handle re-entry issues, to stay involved in international education, and/or to share their experiences with other students.
 These are great ways to readjust to life at home.

 When will the housing deposit be refunded (if applicable)?

-Housing deposits are typically returned between 3 and 8 weeks after the program ends, (if one was made for alternative housing) once it is confirmed with the resident staff that no damages have been made to the student's housing accommodations.
+Housing deposits are typically refunded between 3 and 8 weeks after the program ends, once it is confirmed with the resident staff that no damages have been made at the housing accommodations.
 This timeline cannot be guaranteed due to several factors, including holidays abroad.
 ISA does strive to return the housing deposits as soon as possible.

 How can I get a price breakdown of the program for tax purposes?